 This post may contain affiliate links.
 Please read our disclosure policy.

 A pot roast is a comforting classic, and this single serving recipe ensures you can enjoy it without making a large amount.
 Perfectly cooked chuck roast is slowly braised in a flavorful beef broth with vegetables, creating a tender and delicious meal that’s just the right size.
-This pot roast is an easy and satisfying choice for a simple yet hearty dish.
+This small pot roast is an easy and satisfying choice for a simple yet hearty dish.

 Why You’ll Love This Recipe